AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-08-19-the-leetcode-grind.md

 ## Is the Leetcode Grind Making You Miserable?

 Then just stop—that's all there is to it.

-Leetcode is only a grind if you let it become one (which I don't).
+Leetcode is only a grind if you let it become one.

 Lately, I've made it a habit to practice one or two Leetcode problems a day, for the sake of preparing myself to solve these kinds of problems more proficiently over the long term.
 If one day I don't feel like practicing Leetcode, then I simply don't.